Atlanta ENT's Cumming office is Open for appointments.

 The Atlanta ENT, Sinus & Allergy Associates, P.C. team can also perform procedures like balloon sinuplasty if you have chronic sinusitis.
 Surgery to correct a deviated septum might be necessary if medications like steroids don't relieve your symptoms.

 For a runny nose that's due to allergies, antihistamines or steroids can help.
 Both oral and spray medications are effective for allergies, but only nasal sprays work for nonallergic rhinitis.
 An alternative approach for nonallergic rhinitis is ClariFix® cryotherapy treatment.
-In the office under local anesthesia, VivAer and ClariFix procedures also are available to reduce nasal congestion and the swelling in your nasal passages due to a runny nose.
+In the office under local anesthesia, VivAer, RhinAer, and ClariFix procedures also are available to reduce nasal congestion and the swelling in your nasal passages due to a runny nose.

 To get to the root cause of your runny nose problem, contact Atlanta ENT, Sinus & Allergy Associates, P.C. by phone today or book an appointment online.